YasmineSerghini/2023ss_do_ys/coursework.md

 #### Role factor

-- Determine the Role Factor for each role through research
-- Collect typical starting salaries for each role
-- Analyzing currently paid average annual salaries with 0-2 years of experience through publicly available studies, market overviews, and salary expectations of applicants
-- Set Role Factors into starting salary by multipling the the Location Points and currency factor

----

-The Role Factors are set anew each year, and an increase results in a salary increase for all employees in that role.
-The company also has a Role Fixum, which is a fixed amount added to all members of a role, currently set at +1000 EUR.
-The company's salary model is prepared for multiple locations, including abroad and with other currencies if necessary.
+Every year, the company sets Role Factors for each job role by looking at starting salaries for employees with 0-2 years of experience, and this determines the salary for all employees in that role.
+The company also adds a **fixed amount** to each role and has a **flexible system** that can account for different locations and currencies.

 ---